-Group size directly translates into how cheap or expensive your Cappadocia hot air balloon ride will be.
+Group size directly translates to how cheap or expensive your Cappadocia hot air balloon ride will be.

-Travel Hack: Check how large the hot air balloon is that you’re quoted for.
+Travel Hack: Check the size of the hot air balloon you’re quoted for.
 Ask if they have a larger balloon that fits more people since you’d be able to get a lower price.

 No one wants to lose a sale more than the person you’re speaking with.
 So, negotiation is very much on the table for foreigners.
-In fact, you should negotiate the price if you’re purchasing your tour in person.
+In fact, you should negotiate the price if you’re purchasing your tour in person, no questions asked.

 Travel Hack: If you’re shopping around for the best Cappadocia hot air balloon price in person, negotiate the cost unless availability is limited across the board.

 Scams for Cappadocia hot air balloon prices are rampant, particularly during the summer since availability is limited.